 Quaker Faith & Practice (QF&P) is a book written by Quakers exploring Quakerism.

-It is not a holy book and it is not an instruction manual also known as the Book of Discipline.
+It is not a holy book and it is not an instruction manual.
 Rather, QF&P offers reflective wisdom on the Quaker experience and how the Society of Friend live in the light.

 With the Quaker faith finding its away across the oceans of the globe, each country produces its own version of QF&P to make it relevant to them.
 Countries that have their own book include Australia, Denmark, Germany, Central & Southern Africa, Switzerland and New Zealand.
 In America, because of its size and number of Quakers many different states and communities have their own version.
 Some of these countries and regions that have there own version of QF&P do not always call it Quaker Faith & Practice.